 The present manuscript provides all corners of this OBE process i.e., design stage, training stage and implementation stage for the benefits of students and faculty of the institute.
 All the stakeholders of the institute i.e., students, parents, alumni etc. shall be made aware of the completed process and applications of OBE i.e., curriculum design and development, up gradation of teaching-learning process, design and implementation of assessment procedures.

-The present first Version of this Assessment manual dealt with the regulation AR17.
-OBE manual comprises of three (3) sections in which the fundamentals of OBE framework, processes adopted and annexures.
+OBE manual comprises of three (3) sections in which the fundamentals of OBE framework, processes adopted and examples as annexures.